Circus music: Origins

 Although circuses have been in existence since the time of the ancient Romans, circus music first started as a performance by a fiddler or a flutist.
 It was not until the twentieth century that circus music was performed by big bands.

 The first modern circus director and performer was Philip Astley (1742–1814), a veteran of the Seven Years' War and a skilled equestrian.
 With his horsemanship skills and the addition of jugglers, acrobats, and clowns, Astley opened Paris's first circus in 1782.

 The first known composer of circus music was Charles Dibdin (1745–1814).
-He was partners with Astley and was also the one who financed the theatre used for the royal circus.
+He was partners with Astley and he also financed the theatre used for the royal circus.
 Dibdin was a very well known composer in his time and had written hundreds of works before he decided to join Astley to work for the circus.
 He wrote all of the pieces used in the circus, which were mostly intermezzos or comedy pieces.
 An ensemble of approximately sixty children was used as singers and dancers to perform the many pieces that he wrote for the circus, such as "The Graces", "Clump and Cudden", and "Pandora", which was arguably the most famous piece that was used in the circus because it was originally used in a popular puppet show that mocked contemporary figures of the time.

 Composition and usage

 Circus marches and screamers

 The most common type of circus music is the circus march, or screamer.
 It is characterized by a rapid-fire tempo – usually around 200 beats per minute – and melodies that contain showy features such as leaps, runs, and fanfares.
-It is difficult for "windjammers" (circus musicians) to play because of its fast tempo.
+It is difficult for musicians to play because of its fast tempo.

 Marches served many purposes throughout the course of a circus.
 They were often used for grand entrances and exits, overtures and finales, acts featuring wild animals, or other daredevil-type acts.
 Circus marches are divided into "strains":